SherwinInfano/19AI307_JAVA/Module-02/DAY-5/README.md

  ```
 /*
 Program to implement a Smallest Element in an Array
-Developed by: PRAGATHI KUMAR
+Developed by: A. Sherwin Infano
-RegisterNumber:  212224230200
+RegisterNumber:  212224040312
 */
 ```